What Is a Home Warranty? Understanding the Basics

 What exactly does a home warranty cover?

-A home warranty typically covers major home systems like HVAC, plumbing, electrical, and built-in appliances such as refrigerators, ovens, dishwashers, and washers/dryers when they fail due to normal wear and tear.
+A home warranty typically covers major home systems like HVAC, plumbing, electrical, and built-in appliances such as refrigerators, ovens, dishwashers, and washers and dryers when they fail due to normal wear and tear.
 Coverage varies by plan and provider, with some excluding certain items or requiring add-ons for specialty equipment like pools or septic systems.
 Pre-existing conditions, improper installation, cosmetic issues, and lack of maintenance are commonly excluded from all plans.

 How is a home warranty different from homeowners insurance?

 Homeowners insurance covers damage to your property from sudden, unexpected events like fires, storms, theft, and vandalism, and it typically includes liability protection for injuries on your property.
-Home warranties cover mechanical breakdowns of systems and appliances due to normal wear and tear—the predictable failures that insurance explicitly excludes.
+Home warranties cover mechanical breakdowns of systems and appliances due to normal wear and tear, the predictable failures that insurance explicitly excludes.
 Insurance is usually required by mortgage lenders, while warranties are optional service contracts that you renew annually.

 Are home warranties required when buying a house?